The 1st Commandment

 - Like the previous one, this commandment creates loopholes by needlessly specifying that the “victim” has to be your neighbor.

-- As with nearly all of the Ten commandments, God is guilty of breaking this rule himself.
+- As with just about all of the Ten Commandments, God is guilty of breaking this rule himself.
 The Bible says God is a jealous God.12